AdonNeet/kasir_jualan/README.md

 <br>

 ### Note :
-+ Use xampp, because there was built-in PHP (jangan lupa set PHP di variabel environment pada komputer)
++ Use xampp, because there was built-in PHP (Don't forget to set PHP in variabel environment on your computer)
-+ Jangan lupa untuk mendeploy database (market.sql) pada MySQL
++ Don't forget to deploy the database (market.sql) in MySQL
++ Don't forget to turn on the Apache and MySQL server in xampp when you want to run the application

 <br>